vhml-lang/spec/docs/0.1.0/commands.md

+---
+description: Commands are keywords that will perform actions to change your VHML file.
+---

 # Commands

 Commands are keywords that will perform actions to change your VHML file.
 Commands must be executed at the top of a file.